Abnormal sperm morphology may be a contributing factor in male infertility.

 Know the signs and symptoms of a penis fracture.

 Rarely, inhaling petroleum jelly for prolonged periods can cause lung inflammation (lipoid pneumonia).

 Phantosmia is often due to a head injury or upper respiratory infection.

-Phentermine, a prescription medication, can help with weight loss when combined with diet and exercise.
+This prescription medicine can help with weight loss when combined with a healthy diet and exercise.